 The benefits of exploiting multiple links are assessed in this section.
 In single-link (SL) mode, users receive packets over just one link (i.e. from only one cell).
 By contrast in multiple-link (ML) mode, packets are routed via multiple links simultaneously.
-Sample calculations show that users can experience an improved quality of service in ML mode.
+Sample calculations reveal that users experience an improved quality of service in ML mode.
 Hence, the optimization problem addressed by this paper is motivated.